Documents, certificates, letters and notes available at the British Embassy and Consulates in China.

 The original document will need to be produced to the British Embassy/Consulate General.
 We cannot accept copies or scanned versions.

-We are unable to provide certified photocopies of any other documents, including UK birth, marriage and death certificates (these can be obtained from the relevant General Register Office in the UK) and UK education certificates.
+We are unable to certify, notarise, verify or legalise any other document.
+This includes UK birth, marriage and death certificates (these can be obtained from the relevant General Register Office in the UK) and UK education certificates.
 You can find information here on how to get a UK document authenticated for the purposes of obtaining a Chinese visa and Foreign Expert Certificate.